FailAcademy/learning/adp-london/_lessons/week-09/02-git-for-teams.md

 **Issue lifecycle demo:**

-Once the board is set up, as a class we'll demonstrate our workflow using feature branches with pull requests submitted from them to production.
+Once the board is set up, as a class we'll demonstrate our workflow using feature branches with pull requests submitted from them to the develop branch.

 We'll be using GitFlow techniques to manage commits into this repository. *All commits to produciton must be in the form of a pull request.*